The first is with an online fax service, which operates as a virtual fax machine located accessed through the internet.

 To use the Windows 8 Fax, you need to use the “Windows Fax and Scan” program.

-- On the toolbar that appears in the program, select “New Fax” – if this is the first time that a fax is being sent, you’ll be directed to the new fax wizard.
+- On the toolbar that appears in the program, select “New Fax” – if this is the first time that a fax is sending, you’ll be directed to the new fax wizard.
 This will allow you to set all the required settings to send a fax.

 - Create your fax, and then click send to send it to the receiving fax machine.